 Orto Botanico Di Padova, Italy

 The oldest botanical garden in Europe was built in 1545 by the Venetian Republic.
-Orto Botanico Di Padova is known for its historical architectural design.
+Orto Botanico Di Padova is known for its historic architectural design.
 Currently cultivates more than six thousand Insectivorous plants, medicinal plants, aquatic plants, Mediterranean plants, orchids, etc. combined.
 The botanical garden allows research on its grounds for academic purposes.

-Also Read: 1.
-Best Succulent Identification Apps
+- Best Succulent Identification Apps

 A.V.
 Fomin Botanical Garden, Kiev

-One of the famous botanical gardens of Europe founded in 1839.
+One of the famous botanical gardens of Europe was founded in 1839.
 It covers an area of 22.5 hectares of land.
 It has a collection of exotic plants.
 The botanical garden has one of the biggest collections of succulents and the greenhouse of the garden has some of the largest and oldest palm trees.
 At present, A.V.
-Fomin Botanical Garden has more than 8,000 species of plants collection.
+Fomin Botanical Garden has more than 8,000 species of plant collection.

 Why you should visit botanical gardens?

 Botanical gardens are a great way to know about different plant species.
-Your kids can learn a lot about plants and environment.
+Your kids can learn a lot about plants and the environment.
 And most importantly when you visit a botanical garden it soothes your brain and sheds off anxiety.